go-factory/banny/README.md

 ```
 go get github.com/go-factory/banny
 ```
-Generate identicon, you can generate it in your own project directory just like this:
+Generate identicon, `support ip analysis and email analysis`, you can generate it in your own project directory just like this:
 ```golang
 fi, err := os.Create("logo.png")
 if err != nil {